 Hello!
 Of course!

-The Positive Page is split into two parts, the community and the shop.
-The community is dedicated to improving the communication of mental health through sharing real-life experiences and raising awareness.
+The Positive Page splits into two parts, the community and the shop.
+The community dedicates itself to improving the communication of mental health through sharing real-life experiences and raising awareness.
 We create positive reminders to make those suffering with mental illnesses feel less alone.
-We want to help people who don’t understand mental health to be able to find resources and we do this mostly via our Instagram and website.
+I really want to help people find mental health resources.
+We do this mostly via our Instagram and website.

 The other side, the shop, is where we create positive and helpful products.